GiuMangiaracina/Thesis/README.md

 ## Usage
 In the 'program' directory, re-execute the following program:
 - for Windows users:
-click on 'start_win.cmd';
+execute 'start_win.cmd';
-- for Linux users:
-click on 'start.sh' .
+- for Linux users, once logged as root user (sudo su): click on 'start.sh' .

 This command starts the system, and executes in parallel the computations, showing them on three different terminal windows.